 An induction cooktop has a few key advantages over a gas or electric cooktop:

-The two major factors you can use to distinguish between different models are the size and the number of cooking zones:
+The 2 major factors you can use to distinguish between different models are the size and the number of cooking zones:

 When shopping for an induction cooktop, you'll need to compare the size, the number of cooking zones, power settings, safety features and cost.
 This will help you find a model that's the perfect fit for your kitchen.